FleshMobProductions/PasteMyst-JS/README.md

 # PasteMyst-JS

-A wrapper for the [PasteMyst](https://paste.myst.rs/) web API for node.js with additional features for Discords bots.
+A wrapper for the [PasteMyst](https://paste.myst.rs/) web API for node.js with additional features for Discord bots.
 The source code is written in [TypeScript](https://www.typescriptlang.org/) and features [TSDoc](https://github.com/microsoft/tsdoc) documentation for the public API.

 ## Generating the JavaScript Ouput files